NewAtlas28/Network-Optimization-Calculus/README.md

   Contains a natural-language exposition.

 - **`P, In P vs NP.pdf`**
-  Contains proof that ND exists in Polynomial Time.
+  Contains a proof showing ND exists in Polynomial Time.

-- **`Surviving the Technological Bottleneck`** Explains how ND can prevent AI overreach.
+- **`Surviving the Technological Bottleneck`**
+  Shows how ND can prevent the loss of control over AI.

 - **`Pseudocode`**
   Step-by-step pseudocode for implementing the calculus in simulations.